ECW-MS/AzureOpenAILab/index.md

 To help prepare for the workshop, consider the following MS Learn content:

-- Fundamentals of Azure AI services - Training | Microsoft Learn (opens in a new tab)
+- Fundamentals of Azure AI services
-- Fundamentals of Generative AI - Training | Microsoft Learn (opens in a new tab)
+- Fundamentals of Generative AI
-- Microsoft Azure AI Fundamentals: AI Overview - Training | Microsoft Learn (opens in a new tab)
+- Microsoft Azure AI Fundamentals: AI Overview
-- Fundamentals of Azure AI Speech - Training | Microsoft Learn (opens in a new tab)
+- Fundamentals of Azure AI Speech
-- Here is a collection of the learning paths Collections | Microsoft Learn
+- Here is a [Collection](https://learn.microsoft.com/en-us/collections/jp5a6e530r0pe) of the learning paths mentioned above.

 ## Exercises